 - Individual Screenings.
 Providers meet individually with all unaccompanied children to identify their legal needs and provide additional education about their rights and immigration law

 - Pro Bono Assistance, Referrals and Representation.
 Providers recruit, train, and mentor pro bono attorneys, and match children with pro bono representation whenever possible.

 - Coordinated Services.
 Providers communicate with detention facility caseworkers, ORR staff, child welfare practitioners, and immigration authorities about unaccompanied children’s needs and issues

-In addition, children in the Chicago and South Texas areas also have access to the appointment of a child advocate who can assess, and make recommendations regarding, the best interests of the child.
+In addition, children in the Chicago, South Texas, Washington, DC, and New York areas also have access to the appointment of a child advocate who can assess, and make recommendations regarding, the best interests of the child.

 Why We Need This Program